-Figure 16-28 shows Timer 3 Mode 1, which enables Timer 3 to count up automatically.
+Figure 16-31 shows Timer 3 Mode 1, which enables Timer 3 to count up automatically.
 In this mode there are two options selected by bit EXEN3 in T3CON register.
 If EXEN2=0, then Timer 3 counts up to 0FFFFH and sets the TF3 (Overflow Flag) bit upon overflow.
 This causes the Timer 3 registers to be reloaded with the 16-bit value in RCAP3L and RCAP3H.
 The values in RCAP3L and RCAP3H are preset by firmware.
-If EXEN3=1, then a 16-bit reload can be triggered either by an overflow or by a 1-to-0 transition at input T3EX.
+If EXEN3=1, then a 16-bit reload can be triggered either by a T3 overflow or by a 1-to-0 transition of T3EXI, which is chosen from one of 8 external trigger inputs.
 This transition also sets the EXF3 bit.
 The Timer 3 interrupt, if enabled, can be generated when either TF3 or EXF3 are 1.
 T3EXH performs the same function as EXEN3 but it enables the detecting a 0-to-1 transition at input T3EXI.